 As a targeted topic venue, Pervasive Displays offers authors the unique opportunity to present their work to a research community focused on display technologies and research questions surrounding them, and allow them to receive feedback from experts in the field and other highly interested parties in an intimate symposium setting.
 Please note that the information in this call pertains to submissions to the research paper track.
 Information about other submission tracks (e.g., posters, demos, and videos) will be provided in subsequent calls.

 Submitted papers should clearly explain the research question addressed, research method and tasks, findings or results, and contributions of the work.
 Papers should also provide sufficient background and related work to situate and contextualize the authors’ work within the greater body of research.
 Submitted papers should be a maximum of six (6) pages in length (excluding references) in the ACM SIGCHI Conference Proceedings format

 Submissions should consist of original work not been previously published or concurrently under consideration for any other conference, workshop, journal, or other publication with an ISBN, ISSN or DOI number.
 Papers will be peer-reviewed by multiple members of a program committee consisting of experts on pervasive displays.
-All accepted papers will be archived in the ACM Digital Library.
+All accepted and presented papers will be archived in the ACM Digital Library.
 Papers should be submitted as PDF files via the EasyChair Conference System

 Note: Papers should not be anonymized for submission.

 Building on the success of the previous PerDis events, we are pleased to announce the call for posters, demonstrations and arts, as well as video submissions.
 We invite material that reports on cutting-edge research in the broad spectrum of pervasive displays, from large interactive walls to wearable displays, from installations to personalised signage or mobile displays to urban visualisation.